wildfly/wildfly-github-bot/CONTRIBUTING.md

 1. In general, it's good practice to squash all of your commits into a single commit.
 For larger changes, it's ok to have multiple meaningful commits.
 If you need help with squashing your commits, feel free to ask us how to do this on your pull request.
 We're more than happy to help!

 2. Please include the github issue you worked on in the description of your pull request and in your commit message.
-For example, working on issue 123 would result in description stating something as `Resolves #123`.
-This is done in order to automatically link issues and close them with merging the PullRequest see [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)
+For example, working on issue 123 would result in a description stating something like `Resolves #123`.
+This is done in order to automatically link issues and close them when merging the Pull Request, see [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

-3. If it so happened, that you solved multiple issues in the same Pull Request, please include all of them in the description.
+3. If it so happens that you solved multiple issues in the same Pull Request, please include all of them in the description.

 For example a Pull Request can look like [this](https://github.com/wildfly/wildfly-github-bot/pull/147)